-- ❖ Be aware of the terms and conditions of the APPEL placement, which are contained in the Student Placement Agreement (www.appel.ie/resources). - ❖ Adhere to the policies and procedures of the Training Establishment in which you are placed. - ❖ Ensure that you are directly supervised when carrying out any activity that could affect patient safety.
+- ❖ Be aware of the terms and conditions of the APPEL placement, which are contained in the Student Placement Agreement (example here). - Adhere to the policies and procedures of the Training Establishment in which you are placed. - ❖ Ensure that you are directly supervised when carrying out any activity that could affect patient safety.
 Report any potential patient safety incident to a member of the Training Establishment staff immediately.
-Patient safety is the most important consideration while on placement. - Maintain professional standards of behaviour at all times. - ❖ Attend placement according to the APPEL placement schedule. - Report all unexpected absences, e.g. due to illness or bereavement to your Training Establishment AND your Practice Educator. - ❖ In conjunction with your Preceptor, arrange your placement schedule to accommodate anticipated absences where possible, e.g. attendance at a planned appointment. - Contact a Practice Educator if a critical incident occurs while you are on placement. - Contact a Practice Educator if you believe that your placement is not being provided in line with APPEL's standards if you have any concern regarding your health, safety, ability to achieve competencies, or any placement-related queries. - Treat all staff with respect and courtesy.
-It is essential that you never say or do anything to discredit the Training Establishment, the staff of the Training Establishment, APPEL or your HEI. - ❖ Inform APPEL of any connections to your Training Establishment or Trainer, which only become apparent when you are on placement. - ❖ Dress and personal appearance must be neat, clean and appropriate for the placement environment.
-You should also be aware that jewellery, piercings and false nails/nail polish are considered unacceptable in some workplaces, as these may pose a health and safety risk. - \ Respect privacy and confidentiality, in line with GDPR.
-This rule applies to all information you are privy to.
-Specifically, you are required to:
+Patient safety is the most important consideration while on placement. - Maintain professional standards of behaviour at all times. - ❖ Attend placement according to the APPEL placement schedule. - Report all unexpected absences, e.g. due to illness or bereavement to your Training Establishment AND your Practice Educator. - In conjunction with your Preceptor, arrange your placement schedule to accommodate anticipated absences where possible, e.g. attendance at a planned appointment. - Contact a Practice Educator if a critical incident occurs while you are on placement. - Contact a Practice Educator if you believe that your placement is not being provided in line with APPEL's standards if you have any concern regarding your health, safety, ability to achieve competencies, or any placement-related queries. - Treat all staff with respect and courtesy.
+It is essential that you never say or do anything to discredit the Training Establishment, the staff of the Training Establishment, APPEL or your HEI. - Inform APPEL of any connections to your Training Establishment or Trainer, which only become apparent when you are on placement. - ❖ Dress and personal appearance must be neat, clean and appropriate for the placement environment.
+You should also be aware that jewellery, piercings and false nails/nail polish are considered unacceptable in some workplaces, as these may pose a health and safety risk.

-- Never mislead or allow customers/patients/Training Establishment staff to think that you are a registered pharmacist.
-Wear your student badge at all times while on placement. - ❖ Take all due care with Training Establishment equipment and other property. - Turn off any mobile phones/tablets you have with you.
+- Observe data protection legislation, i.e. GDPR, which includes undertaking your activities in a manner that preserves the privacy of individuals' personal details, e.g. names, phone numbers, addresses, etc. - Never mislead or allow customers/patients/Training Establishment staff to think that you are a registered pharmacist.
+Wear your student badge at all times while on placement. - Take all due care with Training Establishment equipment and other property. - Turn off any mobile phones/tablets you have with you.
 Access them only on breaks and in appropriate locations, unless requested otherwise by a staff member at the Training Establishment. - ❖ Contact APPEL regarding any matter that may require consideration in the arrangement of your placement or the activities you undertake during your placement, e.g. pregnancy, allergy, infection, etc.